johnckealy/djengu/README.md

 2) `Static-site`: Runs a basic quasar application

-3) `Auth`: Django and Quasar with JWT token authentication set up out of the box
+3) `Authentication`: Django and Quasar with JWT token authentication set up out of the box

 4) `Celery`: Based on Main, with Celery beat set up